-“After I accrue points, I transfer them to airlines and hotels for free flights and stays on my vacations,” Aronovich says.
+“After I accrue points, I transfer them to airlines and hotels for free flights and stays on my vacations,” Aronovich said.

 Pro: It can help your personal credit score

-It’s up to card issuers to determine whether they report a business card on your personal credit report and not all card issuers do, says Anthony A. Sprauve, a spokesman for FICO.
+It’s up to card issuers to determine whether they report a business card on your personal credit report and not all card issuers do, said Anthony A. Sprauve, former spokesman for FICO.